This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 So here are nine cheap and easy slow cooker meals that even the kids will enjoy!

-Notes: Prices are average and are calculated using Asda as a guideline.
-I’m assuming that you have the basic kitchen staples e.g. oil, flour, butter, milk, dried herbs, stock cubes.
+Prices are average and are calculated using Asda as a guideline.
+I’m assuming that you have the basic kitchen staples.
+Our full list of kitchen staples can be found here.
+It’s always worth keeping them stocked up if you can.
 Alternative ingredients can be used without compromising recipe.
 Based on four people.

 Sweet Potato Curry